andZ8/andZ8/README.md

 - 👋 Hi, I’m @andZ8
-- 👀 I’m interested in Computers (Engineering and Science)
+- 👀 I’m interested in CS
-- 🌱 I’m currently learning you guessed it, AI
+- 🌱 I’m currently learning you guessed it, Machine Learning
 - 📖 My programming language of choice is Python

 <!---